 By Jim Gilbert and Karin Clark

-- Learn Pacific Northwest Coast native formline art, step-by-step, with this comprehensive guidebook, including "how to draw" sections.
+You’ll learn Pacific Northwest Coast Native art design, step-by-step, with this comprehensive guidebook, including "how to draw" sections.

-Save hours of researching online with well-researched cultural background information and regional art-style comparisons.
+- Save hours of researching Native art designs online with well-researched cultural background information and regional art-style comparisons.

-Meet your curriculum expectations beautifully, with history and applied design techniques, if you're a teacher or homeschooler.
+- Meet your curriculum expectations beautifully, with history and applied Native art design techniques, if you're a teacher or homeschooler.

-- A reference and instruction manual with a detailed, thoroughly analyzed, well-supported comparison of four Pacific Northwest Coast First Nations art styles.
+- A reference and instruction manual with a detailed, thoroughly analyzed, well-supported comparison of four Pacific Northwest Coast Native art design styles.

 - Includes 800 clear, detailed illustrations accompanied by straightforward copy.